CMACH508/TransIAR/README.md

-Note that only `python test_wo_af.py` and `python test_w_af.py` can be executed due to data inaccessibility, while you can train and test our method on your own datasets.
+Note that only `python test_wo_af.py` and `python test_w_af.py` can be executed successfully due to data inaccessibility, while you can train and test our method on your own datasets.